FH-ou/gitskills/readme.txt

-Creating a new branchh is quick.
+Creating a new branchh is quick & simple.